 Assisi is one of the Italian towns worth visiting especially if you are interested in learning more about the history of Catholic religion.
-Many visit here to see the birthplace of St. Francis of Assisi, an influential Christian saint and the patron saint of animals.
-Maratea is another place that is filled with religious influence, in fact - it happens to be home to some 44 churches!
-This Italy town is known as "the Pearl of the Tyrrhenian" most likely because it is the only commune in Basilicata region that is located on the beautiful Tyrrhenian coast.
+Many visit here to see the birthplace of St. Francis of Assisi, an influential Christian saint.
+Maratea is another place that is filled with religious influence, in fact - it happens to be the home of 44 churches!
+This Italy town is known as "the Pearl of the Tyrrhenian" because it is the only commune in Basilicata region that is located on the beautiful Tyrrhenian coast.

-If you plan on visiting northern Italy, there are some famous towns that are worth checking out.
-Cortina d’Ampezzo is definitely one of those towns partly because it sits in a beautiful valley with the Alps rising up behind it - brining us breathtaking views.
+If you plan on visiting the northern regions, there are some fabulous Italy towns that are worth checking out.
+Cortina d’Ampezzo is definitely one of those places because it sits in a beautiful valley with the Alps rising up behind it - brining its visitors breathtaking views.
 Cortina is the perfect location for winter sports lovers and is well known for its skiing and snowboarding scene.
-It's not uncommon to see famous celebrities vacation here, and you can expect a higher level of luxury, for a price of course.
+It's not uncommon to see famous celebrities vacation here, and you can expect a high level of luxury, for a price of course.

-Livigno is located even further north and sits among the Alps, near the swiss Border.
-Temperatures here are cooler, and the crisp mountain air makes it another prime spot for those looking to enjoy the beauty of the outdoors and perfect their winter sporting skills.
-Another must-see for those touring the northern regions is a visit to Stresa.
-This tiny, lakeside Italy town boasts beautiful water and mountain views which can be enjoyed if you reach this location by train as it is situated on one of the country's scenic rail routes.
+Livigno is located even further north and sits among the Alps, near the Swiss border.
+Temperatures here are cooler, and the crisp mountain air makes it another prime spot for those looking to enjoy the beauty of the outdoors and to perfect their winter sporting skills.
+Another must-see for those touring the north is a visit to Stresa.
+This tiny, lakeside Italy town boasts beautiful waters and mountain views which can be enjoyed if you reach here by train.
+Luckily, it happens to be situated on one of the country's scenic rail routes.

 If your journey takes you to the southern parts of Italy then a visit to Gallipoli is in order.
-This coastal town is unique because it's partly located on Italy's mainland while the other part is on a tiny island in the Ionian Sea that can be reached by crossing a medieval bridge.
+This coastal Italian town is unique because it's only partially located on the mainland, while the other part is on a tiny island in the Ionian Sea that can be reached by crossing a medieval bridge.
 Sorrento is another popular destination for those looking to explore some of the smaller towns of Italy.
 Easily accessible by rail, Sorrento is a quaint tourist spot on the Amalfi coast that draws in many visitors each year.
 This Italy town is great if looking for a perfect souvenir which can surely be found in one of local artisan shops or antique stores.

-If looking to add some sunbathing and beaches to your vacation itinerary - then a visit to Tropea could definitely pay off.
-It is a picturesque coastal town in the region of Calabria known for long stretches of sandy shores and great diving conditions in the reefs that surround it.

-And no trip to southern Italy would be complete without a visit to Scilla Italy, the home of Scylla, the famed sea monster in Greek mythology.
-Built into the seaside cliffs, this town is full of both beauty, history and some mysterious folklore alike - a complete palette for the wandering mind!
+If looking to add some sunbathing and beaches to your vacation - then a visit to Tropea could definitely pay off.
+It is a picturesque coastal Italian town in the region of Calabria known for long stretches of sandy shores and great diving conditions in the reefs that surround it.
+No trip to southern Italy would be complete without a visit to Scilla, one of those mesmerizing Italian towns built into the seaside cliffs.
+This place is full of beauty, history and some mysterious folklore alike - a complete palette for the wandering mind!

-The town of Pedara Etna is another southern town that is the perfect location for those looking to explore the unique geographic landscape that Italy has to offer combined with its rich medieval history.
-This town is situated on a live volcano and offers endless examples of medieval architecture and history for those looking to spend their vacation exploring and expanding knowledge of this great country and its heritage.
+The town of Pedara is another southern commune in Sicily that is the perfect location for those looking to explore the unique geographic landscape Italy has to offer, combined with its rich history.
+Pedara offers endless examples of medieval architecture for those looking to spend their vacation exploring and expanding knowledge of this great country and its heritage.

-When looking to discover another side to Italy, taking the time to step off of the beaten path can be of great benefit.
-Visiting some of the worthy Italy towns is an excellent way to experience a more authentic side of the country than what the traditional tourist spots have to offer.
+As you can see, when looking to discover another side to Italy, taking the time to step off of the beaten path can be of great benefit.
+Visiting some of the worthy Italy towns is an excellent way to slow down, embrace and experience a different pace of travel and authenticity.